SophieMcGee/the-treasure-quest/README.md

     * Develop a multiplayer mode where players can compete against friends or random opponents.
 This could include live score tracking, timed rounds, and interactive challenges to enhance competitive play.
 * Educational Resources and Feedback
     * Expand the feedback system to provide detailed explanations for each answer, potentially linking to external educational resources for further learning.
 This would enhance the educational value of the game.
+* Social Media Pages
+    * Currenntly, the social media pages have not been developed, in the future these would be added and linked to the game icons.